Skip to main content

 Use coffee as medicine.

-1. Switch to paper filters: If you use a French press or moka pot, swap in a pour-over with paper, especially if your ApoB or LDL is elevated.
+1. Switch to paper filters: If you use a French press or moka pot, swap in a pour-over with paper, particularly if your ApoB or LDL is elevated.

 2. Set a noon cutoff: Last cup before 12 PM, even if you feel like you tolerate caffeine.
 Track sleep on Oura or Apple Watch and look for changes in deep sleep within 2 weeks.